-I am running for The United States Senate in Arkansas as a progressive Independent.
+I am running for The US Senate in Arkansas as a progressive Independent.
 I believe a congressman should be a representative for his constituents.
 My congressional platform allows for a completely transparent, delegate, representative.
-It’s time we have elected representatives that are by the people FOR the
+It’s time we have elected representatives that are by the people, FOR the people!

 I was born at Redbud Hospital in a small town called Clearlake, California.
 I was the first infant born at the hospital in their new nursery.
-My mother Kari who is now a writer and father David currently a truck driver was joined by my grandmother Rita, who happened to be a registered nurse.
+My mother Kari who is now a writer and father David, a truck driver, was joined by my grandmother Rita, who happened to be a registered nurse.

 We lived on a hill on the outskirts of Clearlake Oaks where my father was a volunteer firefighter.
 My sister Karen is two years older than me and she was my best friend.
 I remember spending most of my evenings in my wooden playpen attached to our pier where we fished what seemed like nightly.
 It must have been where I gained my love for fishing.
 There is nothing better than having a fishing pole in my hand sitting under the moon with the stars overhead.

 My parents later moved to a small town of 900 called Nice, where they rented a mobile home and both were volunteer firefighters.
 This is where I experienced my second love; for reptiles.
 I would spend afternoons with my sister and friends playing in the culverts around the city catching snakes and lizards.
 My parents were very active in the fire department and this is where I also spent a lot of time growing up.
 My mom didn’t like some of the things that were going on in the fire department, which affected the firefighters, so she did what she always taught us.
 If you don’t like something, don’t just complain about it.
 Figure out how to make it better and be the change, be the difference.
 She ran for the Nice Community Services District, the first female to register to run and the youngest.
 She went door to door throughout our entire town.
 She won with the most votes.